junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 ## COMBINATION PILLS

 Different brands of combination birth control pills have different doses of 2 hormones, estrogen and progestin.
-(For descriptions of the most common brands and how to take them, see pages 393 and 394).
+(For descriptions of the most common brands and how to take them, see pages [page 393](#page-393)and [page 394](#page-394)).

 ## THE MINIPILL (progestin-only pills)